indimail/indimail-virtualdomains/.github/README-indimail.md

 To configure SMTP service to use these modules you need to setup <b>AUTHMODULE</b> environment variable.
 To configure IMAP/POP3 service to use these authentication modules you need to configure <b>IMAPMODULE</b> environment variable.

+See this [example](#using-checkpassword) to see how you can configure dovecot to use vchkpass(8) checkpassword module for authentication.

 ** Name Service Switch **

 indimail-mta provides the nssd(8) daemon which implments a  Name Service Switch (NSS).
 This allows the libc/glibc functions getpwnam(3), getpwuid(3), getpwent(3), getspnam(3), getuserpw(3), getgrnam(3), getgrgid(3), getgrent(3) to fetch records from the passwd(5), shadow(5) and the group(5) databases to query the IndiMail's MySQL database.
 This also enables PAM modules which uses these functions to fetch records from IndiMail's MySQL database. nssd(8) is discussed in the the [chapter](#name-service-switch-Daemon---nssd) below.
 Apart from allowing auth modules like sys-checkpwd, pam-checkpwd, authpam, authshadow to access MySQL, nssd allows access to any third-party software to access the MySQL database transparently.

+See this [example](#using-indimails-name-service-switch) to see how you can configure dovecot to use nssd(8) Name Service Switch daemon for authentication.

 ** PAM Modules **